tejbhan111/t2yLLM/README.md

 - Keep context between interactions
 - improve processing pipeline
 - English pokemon API (and .txt as well as phonetics)
+- Add the ability to change user agent names in .yaml config files
-- Switch from UDP to Quic
+- Add the ability to use either UDP or Quic
-- switch or add option to use OpenWakeWord but I could not make it train on a custom wake word
+- switch or add option to use OpenWakeWord with available custom model weights (but I could not compile properly and make it train on a custom wake word)

 ## <u>⚖️ License :</u>